-Tripura, previously known as Tuipra (means - a land adjacent to water), is the twenty-sixth largest state of India with an area of 10492 Sq Km which placed in the north-eastern part of India.
-According to the census of India 2011, approximately 3671032 people reside here.
-The state is mainly separated by a international border with its neighboring country Bangladesh to the north, west and south and the entire eastern side is bordered by its neighboring states Assam and Mizoram.
+Tripura is one of the seven-sister states of the north-eastern India and the third smallest state in India with an area of 10,491.7 km2.
+According to the Census of India 2011, approximately 3,673,917 people reside here, which is just 0.3% of the total population of the country.
+Tripura is a landlocked state, surrounded by 856 km international border with its neighbouring country Bangladesh to the north, west and south, which is about 84% of its total border length and the entire eastern side is bordered by its neighbouring states Assam and Mizoram.

-The capital city of Tripura is Agartala and it also the largest city of the state.
+The capital city of Tripura is Agartala and it is also the largest city in the state and the second largest city in the North-East India, after Guwahati, Assam.
 Other big cities of the state are Bishalgarh, Sonamura, Amarpur, Dharmanagar, Pratapgarh, Udaipur, Kailashahar, Teliamura, Khowai, Sabroom, Belonia and Badharghat.
-The state is build up with four administrative districts namely, Dhalai, North Tripura, South Tripura and West Tripura.
+The state is build up with eight administrative districts namely, North Tripura, Unokoti, Dhalai, Khowai, West Tripura, Shipahijala, Gomati and South Tripura.
 Read more...

 Weather in summer

 Normally the summer season of Tripura is continued from mid of March to June.
 The average temperatures during this season is 34°C.

 Normally the winter season of Tripura is continued from November to early February and the average temperature during this season is about 11°C.

 Normally the monsoon season of Tripura is continued from July to September and the average annual rainfall of the state is approximately 210cm.
 Kamalpur region receives the highest Rain fall 285.5 cm in monsoon and the Sonamura region is lowest Rain fall area with average rainfalls 181.1 cm.